PaMoSplat/anonymous_code/README.md

  ## 🏠  Abstract
-Dynamic scene reconstruction is a critical yet challenging task in both computer vision and robotics.
+Dynamic scene reconstruction is a critical yet challenging task at the intersection of robotics and computer vision.
-Despite recent advancements in 3D Gaussian Splatting (3DGS) based approaches for modeling dynamics, achieving high-quality rendering and precise tracking in large complex motion scenes remains formidable.
+Despite recent advancements in 3D Gaussian Splatting (3DGS) based approaches for modeling dynamics, achieving high-quality rendering and precise tracking in scenes characterized by large, complex motions remains formidable.
 To address these challenges, we propose PaMoSplat, a novel Gaussian splatting framework incorporating part awareness and motion priors.
-Two key insights of PaMoSplat are: 1) Parts serve as primitives for scene deformation, and 2) Motion cues from optical flow can effectively guide movements.
+Two key insights are: 1) Parts serve as primitives for scene deformation, and 2) Motion cues from optical flow can effectively guide part motion.
-In PaMoSplat, for the initial timestamp, graph clustering technique facilitates the lifting of multi-view segmentation masks into 3D to create Gaussian parts.
-For subsequent timestamps, a differential evolutionary algorithm is employed to infer prior motion of these Gaussian parts based on the optical flow across views, serving as initial state for further optimization.
+In PaMoSplat, for the initial timestamp, the graph clustering technique facilitates the lifting of multi-view segmentation masks into 3D to create Gaussian parts.
+For subsequent timestamps, a differential evolutionary algorithm is employed to infer the prior motion of these Gaussian parts based on the optical flow across views, serving as a warm-start state for further optimization.
 Additionally, PaMoSplat introduces internal learnable rigidity for the parts and flow-supervised rendering loss.
-Experiments on various scenes demonstrate that PaMoSplat achieves exceptional rendering quality and tracking accuracy.
-Furthermore, it enables part-level downstream applications, including 4D video editing.
+Experiments conducted on various scenes, including real-world setups, have demonstrated that PaMoSplat achieves excellent rendering quality and tracking accuracy.
+Furthermore, it enables part-level downstream applications, such as 4D scene editing for enhancing robot training data.

 ## 🛠  Install